iced-rs/rfcs/text/0000-shared-widget-state.md

 - If we desire complete purity and do not wish to share state between widgets, this will not work.
 However, I believe that this is a good compromise between purity and usability.
 - If we desire to use a dispatchers and actions pattern, this will not work.
 - This will not support decorating widgets not owned by the user with focusability.
 We would need to consider how to implement a handler pattern or something for this.
+This is also something that could be added later as a feature of `Widget`.

 ## Rationale and alternatives